Wyoming Hill station

 Wyoming Hill station is an MBTA Commuter Rail station on the Haverhill Line, located in Wyoming Square near downtown Melrose, Massachusetts.
-The station has two low-level side platforms and is not accessible.
+The station has two low-level side platforms and is not accessible; accessible platforms are planned to be installed in 2026.
 Wyoming Hill, in addition to the two other commuter rail stops in Melrose, was originally intended to be an extension of the Orange Line further north to Reading, Massachusetts.